katoahq/docs/docs/guides/secrets.md

 ## CLI

-The `cicada run` command takes several arguments that can be used to manage secrets in your pipeline.
+The `katoa run` command takes several arguments that can be used to manage secrets in your pipeline.

 ### `-s, --secret <SECRET>`